Lawyer Google Business Profile Suspended: Recovery Guide

 Step 4: Write Your Appeal

 Acknowledge the specific issue directly.
 State that you are a licensed attorney in good standing with your state bar.
 Describe the corrections you've made.
 Attorneys who write their own appeals sometimes over-argue — keep it factual and brief.
-Reference the appeal template for the correct structure.
+Reference the appeal template and the reinstatement letter examples for the correct structure.

 Step 5: Submit and Monitor